TL;DR

 Step 6 — Launch Promotion Campaign

-On release day, activate all channels: social media posts, Stories, email to your list, and any paid promotion.
-Consider professional promotion services for wider reach.
+On release day activate every channel: social posts, Stories, email to your list, any paid promotion.
+Consider Harment’s promotion packages for wider reach.

 Monitor performance daily for the first 2 weeks.
-Double down on content that’s performing.
+Double down on what’s performing.
 Continue curator outreach.
-Engage with every comment and message.
-Plan your next release.
+Reply to every comment and DM.
+Plan the next release.

 | Week | Action |